KrasnitzLab/sgains/docs/tutorial-navin2011.md

     wget -c http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz
     tar zxvf chromFa.tar.gz
     ```
-* Go back to data directory and create a `hg19` subdirectory where the
+* Go back to the data directory and create a `hg19` subdirectory where the
 pipeline will place a modified version of `hg19` reference genome:

     ```